cesarmart929/bank-customer-churn/README.md

 Behavior by Geography--

   Customers from Germany have average balances of nearly €120,000 while their French and Spanish counterparts only have average account balances of around €60,000.
 This pattern lends weight to our earlier hypothesis that churning could be driven by the opportunity cost of earning more interest at other banks on larger account balances.
 Germans are churning at twice the rate of their counterparts, and it is likely because they have nearly double the average account balance, representing a huge opportunity cost if other banks are offering higher interest rates.

 Customer Segmentation--

+Based on earlier findings, we learned that Germans, on average, have significantly larger account balances than their French and Spanish counterparts.
+To further investigate this pattern, it would be useful to know whether this relationship holds even in the bank's younger customers.
+In fact, from the bank's under-30 customers, Germans are far more likely to have account balances of €90,000 or greater.
+86% of under-30 Germans have account balances of €90,000 or greater while only 40% of their French and Spanish counterparts have the same respectively.

 https://mavenanalytics.io/data-playground?page=2&pageSize=5 (5th dataset from the top entitled "Bank Customer Churn")